 i. is permitted or required by an applicable state law, including physical examinations or screenings that are permitted without parental notification;

-ii. is administered to a student in accordance with the Individuals with Disabilities Education Act (20 U.S.C.
+ii. is administered to a student in accordance with the Individuals with Disabilities iii. is otherwise authorized by Board policy.

+Education Act (20 U.S.C.
 1400 et seq.)